Littlest Pet Shop (2012 TV series)

-Littlest Pet Shop is a Flash-animated musical television series produced by DHX Media and Hasbro Studios for Discovery Family.
-The series is based on the Littlest Pet Shop and Blythe toyline by Hasbro.
-It centers on Blythe Baxter, a girl who, after moving into an apartment in a city named Downtown City, gains the ability to communicate with animals.
+Littlest Pet Shop is an animated musical children's television series produced by Hasbro Studios and animated by DHX Media.
+The series is based on the Littlest Pet Shop and Blythe toylines by Hasbro and was broadcast on Discovery Family from November 10, 2012 to June 4, 2016.
+It centers on Blythe Baxter, a teen girl who, after moving into an apartment in a city named Downtown City, gains the ability to communicate with animals.
 Located below her apartment is the eponymous pet store where Blythe works and talks to a group of pets who regularly reside at a daycare in the shop.
 Worried that a corrupt rival business might drive their shop out of business, it is up to Blythe to drive business into the store with her pet fashion designs.

-The series first aired on The Hub on November 10, 2012 (which was renamed Discovery Family on October 13, 2014).
-The completion of a single episode took roughly one year with several in production at once.
-Though it mostly received praise from reviewers for its writing and characters, it was criticized for its embedded marketing.
-Several crew members additionally received accolades for their work on the series.
+The series received praise from reviewers for its writing and characters.
+However, it was criticized for its embedded marketing.
+Additionally, several crew members received accolades for working on the series.
 The series was part of the company's franchise reboot.
 Hasbro released a new line of Littlest Pet Shop toys designed to more closely resemble the characters on the series.
 A mobile game and comic book adaptation were also made.

-On May 30, 2016, Discovery Family cancelled the series after four seasons.
-The series finale aired on June 4, 2016.